Matheusgermann/Marketing_Project_Olist/README.md

   segment, and geography.

-Because fact and dimension share a clean key, filters in Power BI propagate correctly across the whole model, a segment, state, or date filter reaches every visual on the page.
-A flat table could not do this: the transactional `customer_id` changes with every order, so revenue and customer identity live at different grains and cannot be joined directly.
+Because fact and dimension share a clean key, filters in Power BI propagate correctly across the whole model: a segment, state, or date filter reaches every visual on the page.
+A flat table could not do this, since the transactional `customer_id` changes with every order, so revenue and customer identity live at different grains and cannot be joined directly.

 > **Geography resolution.** A single customer can place orders from different locations.
 Each
 > customer is resolved to the location of their **most recent purchase**, which keeps the